msanatan/msanatan.github.io/source/_posts/2017/fun-with-pygame.md

 clock = pygame.time.Clock()
 ```

-Call `pygame.init()` as it's always required and then do other basic setup: add
-the fonts we'll be using (one for the Xs and Os and two for the game over
-screen); setup the screen size and window title; and create the Clock object to
-keep track of time and manage the framerate.
+Call `pygame.init()` as it's always required and then do other basic setup: add the fonts we'll be using (one for the Xs and Os and two for the game over screen); setup the screen size and window title; and create the Clock object to keep track of time and manage the framerate.

-## Drawing the Board
+## Drawing The Board

-Before my mind settled into one of the many ways we can represent a game of
-Tic Tac Toe, I decided to get a visual result to kick it off.
-What's Tic Tac Toe
-without 9 cells?
+Before my mind settled into one of the many ways we can represent a game of Tic Tac Toe, I decided to get a visual result to kick it off.
+What's Tic Tac Toe without 9 cells?
 Let's draw that first:

 ```python
 def draw_lines(screen, screen_size):